Connecting up your BeagleBone AI-64¶

 Connect the type C USB cable to the board as shown in Fig: USB Connection to the Board.
 The connector is on the top side of the board near barrel jack.

-Connect the USB-A end of the cable to your PC or laptop USB port as shown in the usb-a-connect-figure below.
+Connect the USB-A end of the cable to your PC or laptop USB port as shown in the Fig: USB Connection to the PC/Laptop below.

 The board will power on and the power LED will be on as shown in Fig: Board Power LED below.

-When the board starts to the booting process started by the process of applying power, the LEDs will come on in sequence as shown in boot-status-figure below.
+When the board starts to the booting process started by the process of applying power, the LEDs will come on in sequence as shown in Fig: Board Boot Status below.
 It will take a few seconds for the status LEDs to come on, so be patient.
 The LEDs will be flashing in an erratic manner as it begins to boot the Linux kernel.